-Are they everywhere?
+Are ants everywhere?
 They sure seem to be from early spring to first freeze.
 They’re all over our plants.
 They invite themselves to our cookouts.
 They squeeze their way into our kitchens.
 They can be downright annoying.
 It’s easy to think of them as rather useless insects, but they’re actually very beneficial.
 They’re predators of insect eggs.
 They aerate the soil, which allows water and nutrients to penetrate down to plant roots.
 They distribute seeds by storing them in their tunnels.
 And, they’re food for numerous other beneficial wildlife.

 Fossil evidence shows that ants evolved from a lineage of aculeate (stinging) wasps and have existed for at least 92 million years (since the Cretaceous Period, 145.5 to 65.5 million years ago).
 Today, there are 12,500 species of ants classified so far, and scientists estimate there are thousands of species yet to be discovered.
 It’s thought that ants’ eusocial society has enabled them to adapt through the ages to environmental changes, since they’re found in nearly all terrestrial habitats and continents, except for Antarctica and a few isolated islands.

 Ants live in highly organized colonies that vary in size from dozens to hundreds of thousands of individuals.
 A colony in Jamaica was found to have 630,000 individuals!
 The highest number of species inhabits the tropics.
 About 1,000 species inhabit North America.
+Ants of N.A.

 The word “ant” derives from Old English æmette and the German word Ameise, plus a combination of other word forms.
 All put together “ant” means “the biter off,” perhaps a reference to their biting habits.